hdmetor/WikiCrawler/README.md

 This is a basic crawler for Wikipedia articles.
 Please don't use it to actively crawl it at runtime.
-And if you need to, remember to [follow thir rules]( http://en.wikipedia.org/wiki/Wikipedia:Database_download#Please_do_not_use_a_web_crawler):
+And if you need to, remember to [follow their rules]( http://en.wikipedia.org/wiki/Wikipedia:Database_download#Please_do_not_use_a_web_crawler):

 Note that I filter out external, disambiguation and other links (e.g. images).